Uberspace/lab/source/guide_contao.rst

   * MySQL password
   * Contao database name (e.g. ``isabell_contao``)

-.. warning:: You have to create the database yourself (see :ref:`create-database`).
-The Contao install tool does not automatically create the database for you.

 **Step 3:** Update the database (this will create the database table structure).

 **Step 4:** Create a Contao back end administrator account.